pkmoore/ISTextension/evaluation.md

 CrashSimlator compares to the other tools in three areas:
 * Usability of the tool. (i.e. set up, configuration, executing tests, interpretring results)
-* Extending the tool
+* Extending the tool through the creation of additional anomalies and checkers
 * How well the tool is able to test the areas of an application that they are interested in

-Additionally, we asked our partipants to rate their own experience level in software development, software testing, and operating systems concepts so that we might determine whether or not a participant's background has an effect on what tools they prefer.
+Additionally, we asked our partipants to rate their own experience level in software development, software testing, and operating systems concepts so that we might determine whether or not an individual's background has an effect on what tools they prefer.
 Our hope was that this information would provide insights into how a participants background affected their expriences with the tools.